yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 This has not been changed.
 It is recorded here so the decision is deliberate.

-`phase0/` holds the read-only analysis that established the layer structure.
+`extract.py` is the migration tool that computed these profiles from the old tree.
+It only runs against a checkout that still has one. `phase0/` holds the read-only analysis that established the layer structure in the first place.